Erieva/Complete-Numerical-Methods-Algorithms/Extras/README.md

 A = desired special matrix

 Limitations:
-Only creates this kind of special matrix
+Only able to create the special matrix stated above.